NickDeas/Low-Level-Language-Syntax-Highlighters/README.md

 ```cd Low-Level-Language-Syntax-Highlighters/src```
 3. Run the following command in you terminal:
 ```chmod +x ./SyntaxHighlighterInstaller.sh```
-4. Then run the following command in your terminal, using either `ACC` or `ARM` depending on what syntax highlighter you would like:
+4. Then run the following command in your terminal, using either `ACC`, `ARM`, or `ALL` depending on what syntax highlighter(s) you would like:
 ```./SyntaxHighlighterInstaller.sh ACC/ARM```
 TIP: If not working, ensure the following 2 lines are in your ~/.vimrc at the end of the file:
 ```